Introduction

 Natural sources and application

 Niacinamide is found in foods such as meat, fish, eggs, and dairy products.
 In skincare, it is used in serums, creams, and masks.
-For optimal results, niacinamide should be incorporated into your skincare routine regularly.
+For optimal results, niacinamide should be regularly integrated into your skincare routine.

 Antioxidants in the diet: Which foods help the skin?

 A balanced diet rich in antioxidants supports skin health from within.
-By consuming antioxidant-rich foods, you can strengthen your skin's natural defenses and slow the signs of aging.
+By consuming antioxidant-rich foods, you can strengthen your skin's natural defense mechanisms and slow the signs of skin aging.

 Top antioxidant-rich foods